 I started in 1999 at an NCAA university, the University of Mary Hardin-Baylor.
-I also finished my bachelor’s degree there in 1995.
+I had finished my bachelor’s degree there in 1995.
 I set up the program and we reached the play-offs in our second year.
-Then I went to Sam Houston State University in 2002, Division I of the NCAA.
-At SHSU, I was also a planning program pioneer and conference runner-up.
+Then I went to Sam Houston State University in 2002, NCAA Division I. At SHSU, I was also a planning program pioneer and conference runner-up champion.

 We were sixth in the national ranking of best universities in the first year (soccer buzz magazine, 2003).
 We had play-off awards including best player in the league (MVP) in the conference final with Brazilian athlete Raquel Bueno.

 From Sam Houston State University, I accepted the challenge to elevate the University of South Dakota to the NCAA Division I. We placed athletes among the best in the conference and went to the play-offs in 2008 and 2009.
 From there, I returned to the South of the country in 2010 and started working to bring Grambling State University to full NCAA division I academic eligibility (historically a university for African-Americans, but a growing number of international students).

 Over the years, I have chosen to develop my career based on strong principles in ethical and moral values.
 Whether it was relating and working with managers, staff, employees, press, or in the work relationship with athletes.